TartanLlama/tartanllama.github.io/_posts/2017-03-31-writing-a-linux-debugger-registers.md

 ### Registering our registers

 Before we actually read any registers, we need to teach our debugger a bit about our target, which is x86_64.
 Alongside sets of general and special purpose registers, x86_64 has floating point and vector registers available.
-I'll be omitting the latter two for simplicity, but you can choose to support them if you like. x86_64 also allows you to access some 64 bit registers as 32, 16, or 8 bit registers, but I'll just be sticking to 64.
-Due to these simplifications, for each register we just need its name, its DWARF register number, and where it is stored in the structure returned by `ptrace`.
+I'll be omitting the latter two for simplicity, but you can choose to support them if you like. x86_64 also allows you to access some 64 bit registers as 32, 16, or 8 bit registers, but I'll be sticking to 64.
+Due to these simplifications, for each register we need its name, its DWARF register number, and where it is stored in the structure returned by `ptrace`.
 I chose to have a scoped enum for referring to the registers, then I laid out a global register descriptor array with the elements in the same order as in the `ptrace` register structure.

 {% highlight cpp %}
 enum class reg {